hamdaankhalid/Compilers/tokenizer/readme.md

 The algorithm maintains the current token when it starts iterating over the characters and based on the next character searches for a valid state to transition to, based on the found state it moves ahead.
 If no valid state is found to transition into the program shows the syntax error and it's location.
+For pattern matching, although my tokens are not divided into regular expressions, you can see that the code actually is performing the exact same logic.
+I found this particularly interesting because when I reached chapter 3 I learned about how regular expressions are the bread and butter for pattern matching in lexers.

 The next version after I finish chapter 3 will leverage regular expressions, and chunking to be more "production ready"